 In this article, we'll explore the legal landscape surrounding dog bites and attacks in Vermont, particularly on hiking trails.
 We will cover the steps involved in filing a claim, what you need to prove, and how Vermont law applies to these cases.

-This law provides an important legal avenue for those injured by a dog on Vermont's hiking trails, as victims do not need to establish that the dog had a dangerous disposition prior to the attack.
+This law provides a legal avenue for those injured by a dog in Vermont, but it places the burden of proof on the victim to establish that the owner was aware of the dog's dangerous disposition before the attack occurred.

 Filing a Lawsuit After a Dog Attack on a Hiking Trail